akosumov/vk-test/README.md

 # Test task VK.

-This is Fullstack Displaying the movie list
+This is  Displaying the movie list

 **Node version 18.x.x**